youngmin-gwon/what-i-studied/02_references/mindmap/clean_code/clean-code-7.md

     - Wrappers for 3rd-party libraries are best practices
     - Wrappers make you untied to a particular vendor's API design choices
     - The information sent with user-defined exception can distinguish the errors
-## Define Normal Flow
+### Define Normal Flow
 - Normal Flow: default work flow when nothing is got
 - Wrap external APIs so that you can throw your own exceptions
 - Use Special Case(=Null Object) pattern
-## Null
+### Null
 - Don't pass null
 - Don't return null
   - If you are tempted to return null from a method, consider throwing an exception or returning a "Special Case" object
-  - If you are calling a null-returning method from a third-party API, consier wrapping that method with a method that either throws an exception or returns a "Special Case" object
+  - If you are calling a null-returning method from a third-party API, consider wrapping that method with a method that either throws an exception or returns a "Special Case" object
-## Logic first
+### Logic first
 - if error handling obscures logic, it's wrong